 A word about mobile

 This is due to the long lasting effect of early versions of Apple's iOS, which would not start a video except as a reaction to user gesture.
 This started to change in iOS10.
-But, regardless, most publishers would not honor
+But, regardless, some publishers would still not honor